MichaelGrier/PlaceBook/README.md

 - Lazy loading routes for increased performance.
 - Creating custom React hooks for cleaner, more modular code.
 - Utilizing the useRef and useCallback hooks.
+- Using the Context api to manage global state.